-

 Follow The Directions

-In another large mixing bowl add, 1/4 cup of sour cream and a 1/4 cup of heavy whipping cream.
-Mix on high with an electric hand mixer until smooth.
+In a separate large mixing bowl, combine 1/4 cup of sour cream and 1/4 cup of heavy whipping cream.
+Using an electric hand mixer, beat the mixture on high speed until it becomes completely smooth and well blended.

 These also can be made ahead of time and easily transported and reheated.
 Enjoy!